 Read on to see why.

 ▶️ Craigslist Classifieds – I do not recommend renting an RV through Craigslist.
 First of all, how do you know what you are getting?
 Who will draw up the rental agreement?
 How will you handle the deposit and payments?
 What if you break down?
 There are too many ways for this type of rental experience to go wrong, so I do not recommend it at all.

-▶️ Peer to Peer Online Rentals – I think that peer to peer rentals are the RV rental value for your money.
+▶️ Peer to Peer Online Rentals – I think that peer-to-peer rentals are the RV rental value for your money.
 Since the RV owner typically uses the RV themselves, the RVs are already stocked with everything you will need, which will save you time and money.
-And, you can negotiate with the RV owners to make your best deal.
-One peer to peer RV rental company called Outdoorsy has a wide variety of types and styles of RVs to choose from.
-So you can easily search for and find the perfect RV online.
-They are our favorite way to rent an RV, and we highly recommend their website.
+And you can negotiate with the RV owners to make your best deal.

 ▶️ RV Dealerships – Some RV Dealerships rent RVs in addition to selling them.
-I never rented form an RV Dealership because they will nickel and dime you for extras or add ons like camping chairs and a table, bike rack, or a linen package for each bed.
+I never rented from an RV Dealership because they will nickel and dime you for extras or add ons like camping chairs and a table, bike rack, or a linen package for each bed.
 Plus – the salespeople are trained, professional negotiators.
-You will do much better finding your best deal on a peer to peer rental.
+You will do much better finding your best deal on a peer-to-peer rental.